 - Visiting speakers also carry out folio reviews for a selected number of students

 - We work with Redeye Photography Network on their Fourth Year Project where twice yearly we run a group crit for recent graduates of photography – this offers ongoing support for graduates early in their career

 - Freedom to experiment and develop your own innovative practices

 - Learn key skills employers will look for – including how to market yourself or set up your own business

-We run an open door policy, so you won’t need to book timeslots with technicians and tutors, we’ll be on hand to help you hone your technical and creative work when you need it.
+We run an open-door policy, so you won’t need to book timeslots with technicians and tutors, and we’ll be on hand to help you hone your technical and creative work when you need it.